adonisjs/v5-docs/content/guides/fundamentals/async-local-storage.md

 As per the [Node.js official documentation](https://nodejs.org/dist/latest-v16.x/docs/api/async_hooks.html#async_hooks_class_asynclocalstorage) - "AsyncLocalStorage is used to create asynchronous state within callbacks and promise chains. **It allows storing data throughout the lifetime of a web request or any other asynchronous duration.
 It is similar to thread-local storage in other languages**."

-To simplify it further, AsyncLocalStorage allows you to store a state when executing an async function and then make it available to all the code paths within that function.
+To simplify the explanation further, AsyncLocalStorage allows you to store a state when executing an async function and then make it available to all the code paths within that function.
 For example:

 :::note
 The following is an imaginary example.
 However, you can still follow along by creating an empty Node.js project.